-Table 2 below summarizes HURF distributions by major category over the last 10 years.
-Please refer to the table in the Summary of Highway Construction section of the Capital Outlay section in the FY 2011 Appropriations Report for a more detailed explanation of the distribution of HURF revenues.
-It should be noted that the FY 2010 amounts in the table below vary slightly from those presented in the Appropriations Report.
-The numbers in Table 2 below reflect actual collections, while the numbers in the FY 2011 Appropriations Report were based on estimated collections.
+Table 2 below summarizes HURF distributions by major category.
+Please refer to the table in the Summary of Highway Construction section of the Capital Outlay section in the FY 2013 Appropriations Report for a more detailed explanation of the distribution of HURF revenues.
+It should be noted that the FY 2012 amounts in the table below vary slightly from those presented in the Appropriations Report.
+The numbers in Table 2 below reflect actual collections, while the numbers in the FY 2013 Appropriations Report were based on estimated collections.